Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/preparingUnityProject.md

 Once the progress bar disappears, you can use the Shotgun menu items.

-## Unity 2019.1 and more recent versions
 See the [Troubleshooting](troubleshooting.md#unity-20191-and-more-recent-versions)
-section on how to workaround Shotgun problems caused by the Unity Hub 2.0.
+section on how to workaround Shotgun problems caused by the Unity Hub.

 ## Notes
 A Shotgun folder will be created under your Unity project's